mhurley100/pands-project/README.md

 Data analysis on a dataset is only as good as the raw data input.
 Versicolor and Virginica are so alike - should additional samples have been taken to further improve and enhance the result instead of applying complex machine learning models to try to predict classification?
 It may be that there are issues with the underlying data.
 Two of the three samples were picked on the same day - this is a qualitative variable which is not factored into any of the analytical tools.

 ### Conclusion
+The dataset is relatively small (150 samples) however it is complex and the next step is to graphically view the output to see if any further insights are gained.

 There are relatively few features in the Iris dataset and two of the classes are much more correlated than the third.
 Setosa is very easily separated by the petal width and petal length.
 Therefore, data modelling lends itself in this case to good results.
 We can predict Setosa with almost 100% accuracy given known data points.